DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This placement is actually two EPs I&#x27;m grouping together.
 I originally had them separated, but placed them next to each other because I found it hard to differentiate between the two.
 That is in no way a dig at them, though.
 They simply sound alike.
 I don&#x27;t know much about Porches but I have to say that these two EPs really gripped me.
-His voice and lyricism are seriously entrancing and unique, and &lt;em&gt;Scrap and Love Songs Revisited&lt;/em&gt; is especially impressive for being a throwaway. </p>
+His voice and lyricism are seriously entrancing and unique, and *Scrap and Love Songs Revisited* is especially impressive for being a throwaway. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=c7khrDCCiHo&amp;list=RDc7khrDCCiHo&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>